runtypes/runtypes/README.md

 - `detail`: An object that describes the failure of the inner runtype.
 Only available for `Brand` and contextual failures (e.g. failures in `Record` keys, in boundaries of `Contract`/`AsyncContract`, etc.)
 - `thrown`: A thrown value, which is typically an error message, if any.
 Only available for runtypes that involve user-provided validation functions (e.g. `Constraint`, `Parser`, and `InstanceOf`) or constraint-like failures like about the length of `Tuple`

-What shapes of failure there might actually be can be seen in the definition of [`Failure`](src/result/Failure.ts), which is a union discriminated by `code`.
+What shapes of failures there might actually be is documented on the JSDoc comment of each runtype.

 If you want to inform your users about the validation error, it's strongly discouraged to rely on the format of the `message` property, as it may change across minor versions for readability thoughts.
 Instead of parsing `message`, you should use other properties to handle further tasks such as i18n.